zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Grammar and vocabulary.md

 ## Collon ":"

 To mention somthing in general and then expain it after the colon
-- example: They live in the best country in the world: canada
+- They live in the best country in the world: canada

 ## Semicolon ";"